Pfern/PANGenomics/exercises/toy/README.md

 	ln -s ../vg/test/1mb1kgp

 This directory contains 1Mbp of 1000 Genomes data for chr20:1000000-2000000.
-As for the tiny example, we build one linear graph that only contains the reference sequence and one graph that additionally encodes the known sequence variation.
+As for the tiny example, let's' build one linear graph that only contains the reference sequence and one graph that additionally encodes the known sequence variation.
+The reference sequence is contained in `1mb1kgp/z.fa`, and the variation is contained in `1mb1kgp/z.vcf.gz`.
+Make a reference-only graph named `ref.vg`, and a graph with variation named `z.vg`.
+Look at the previous examples to figure out the command.

-	vg construct -r 1mb1kgp/z.fa -m 32 -p >ref.vg
-	vg construct -r 1mb1kgp/z.fa -v 1mb1kgp/z.vcf.gz -m 32 -p >z.vg

 You might be tempted to visualize these graphs (and of course you are welcome to try), but they are sufficiently big already that neato can run out of memory and crash.